CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 - Composer should now download Laravel and download Laravel's dependencies (this may take a bit of time).

   > What if I get a timeout error?
-Occassionally I have experienced Composer timing out when setting up a Laravel project.
+Occasionally I have experienced Composer timing out when setting up a Laravel project.
 If this happens, change the timeout duration by entering the following command
   > `composer config --global process-timeout 2000`.
 Then try and create your project again.

 - Once Composer has finished setting up your Laravel project, you can then close the shell window.